Improving Transferable Targeted Attacks with Feature Tuning Mixup: Methodology

 where $g_i$ is the gradient of the loss function with respect to the input image $x$ in the $i$-th iteration. $\mu$ is the momentum decay factor, and $\eta$ is the step size. $x^{\text{adv}}_{i+1}$ is clipped within $\epsilon$ bound.
 Initially, we set $x^\text{adv}_0=x$ and $g_0=0$.

 \textbf{CFM.} To improve the transferability of targeted attacks, the Clean Feature Mixup (CFM) method~\cite{byun2023introducing} leverages stored clean features to augment adversarial examples, achieving state-of-the-art performance among existing targeted transfer-based attacks.
-Specifically, it selects outputs from certain network layers as perturbation targets and uses output features from different benign images as perturbation noises.
+Specifically, it selects outputs from certain network layers as perturbation targets and uses output features from different benign images as feature perturbations.
 To integrate with MI-FGSM, the feature augmentation in CFM can be formulated as follows:

 where $\odot$ denotes element-wise multiplication, ${z}_{k,i}$ is the input feature to the $k$-th layer in the $i$-th attack iteration of MI-FGSM, ${z}_{k,i}^c$ is a random stored clean feature, and $\alpha_{k,i}$ is a vector representing channel-wise mixing ratios.
 The network layer $k$ is randomly selected from pre-defined candidate layers with probability $p$.